YuukanOO/uniformcss.com/docs/fundamentals/media-queries.md

 ---
 title: Media Queries
-description: Learn how to apply classes that change across on breakpoint.
+description: Learn how to apply classes that change across breakpoint.
 date: 1000-01-03
 ---